beadon/certbot-dns-namecheap/README.md

 ## Credentials

-Use of this plugin requires a configuration file containing Namecheap API credentials, obtained from your Namecheap account's [API Managenment page](https://ap.www.namecheap.com/settings/tools/apiaccess/).
+Use of this plugin requires a configuration file containing Namecheap API credentials, obtained from your Namecheap account's [API Management page](https://ap.www.namecheap.com/settings/tools/apiaccess/).

 ```ini
 # Namecheap API credentials used by Certbot